turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_my_contact.md

 # Table: microsoft365_my_contact

-List contacts of the specified user.
+List the user's contacts.

 To query contacts of any user, use the `microsoft365_contact` table.

-**Note:** This table requires the `user_identifier` argument to be configured in the connection config.
+**Note:** If not authenticating with the Azure CLI, this table requires the `user_identifier` argument to be configured in the connection config.

 ## Examples